ValterMed/algorithm_analysis/README.md

 You can find the that script in the folder called scripts.

 - **Considerations**
-    - The script only contains methods for insertion of both data structures
+    - The script only contains methods for insertion of both data structures.

 **The graph below shows the results of the comparison:**